"E go look for evidence?" Video as VDM lights up Headies' red carpet

-17th Headies Awards: Video as VeryDarkMan Lights Up Red Carpet, Reactions Trail His Outfit, Presence
+Headies 2025: Video as VeryDarkMan Lights Up Red Carpet, Reactions Trail His Outfit, Presence

 - VeryDarkMan was one of the popular faces that turned up at the 17th Headies Awards in Lagos